arranbrown99/COVID_simulation/README.md

 # AI Coursework

 Using VIRL in order to write a learning agent, an AI which can choose the best actions each week of a COVID-19 simulation.

-Various agents wer implemented including Q-learning, and Q-learning with a neural network for parameter optimistion as well as policy search.
+Various agents were implemented including Q-learning, and Q-learning with a neural network for parameter optimistion as well as policy search.

 Below is the README.md for VIRL.